 The Project substation will be built on the southeast portion of the Project Area to minimize the length of the transmission line.
-From the Project substation, an overhead 230 kV transmission generation-tie (gen-tie) line will connect to the Poison Springs Switchyard approximately 2.8 mi east of the Project substation.
+From the Project substation, an overhead 230 kV transmission generation-tie (gen-tie) line will connect to the Poison Springs Switchyard and be approximately 3.6 mi in length.